microsoft/qsharp/katas/content/qubit/learn_basis_state_amplitudes/index.md

-# Learn the amplitude of a basis state without measurements

 **Input:** 2 qubits in an unknown state $|\psi\rangle = \sum_{k = 0}^{3} x_k |k\rangle$.
 The amplitudes $x_k$ will be real and non-negative.